narrative-io/narrative-rfc/nql.md

 Note: Materialized view names must be slugified and unique within a company's dataset space, using only alphanumeric and underscore characters.
 Typically, these names should be enclosed in double quotation marks.

 #### 10.3.3 Materialized View Parameters
+The following parameters apply to the dataset that is generated by the `CREATE MATERIALIZE VIEW` command:

 - `DISPLAY_NAME`: Human-readable name, usually describing the business context of the dataset.
     - Type: string